How to Set Up a Representative Office in Indonesia

 - Prioritize the use of local construction materials;

-- Employ more Indonesian workers than foreign workers in the expert level; and
+- Employ more Indonesian workers than foreign workers at the expert level; and

 - Carry out the transfer of knowledge and technology to Indonesian workers.